 Despite the advantages, however, being self-employed isn't always a bed of roses.
 Here are some of the major drawbacks:

 Initially, it's up to you and each hiring firm (or client) you deal with to decide whether you should be classified as an independent contractor or an employee.
-But this decision is subject to review by various government agencies, including the IRS and state workers' compensation and unemployment compensation agencies.
+But this decision is subject to review by various government agencies, including the IRS as well as state workers' compensation and unemployment compensation agencies.

 The IRS, to name one agency, looks at a number of factors when determining whether someone is an employee or an independent contractor.
 The agency is more likely to classify you as an independent contractor if you:

-(For more information on the criteria used to determine whether you're an employee or an independent contractor, see Preserving Your Status as an Independent Contractor.)
+(For more information on the criteria used to determine whether you're an employee or an independent contractor, see our article on preserving your status as an independent contractor.)

 You really should use written agreements for your contract work.
-Using a written agreement avoids disputes by providing a documented description of the services you're supposed to perform, when you're to perform them, and how much you'll be paid.
+Using a written service agreement or independent contractor agreement can help to avoid disputes.
+Both parties can have a clear understanding of the work by providing a documented description of the services you're supposed to perform, when you're to perform them, and how much you'll be paid.

-A written independent contractor agreement can also help establish that you really are an independent contractor rather than your client's employee.
-Although an agreement by itself doesn't definitively prove that a worker qualifies as an independent contractor, it will help show the IRS and other agencies that both you and the hiring firm intended to create a client-independent contractor relationship, not an employer-employee relationship.
+An agreement can also help establish that you really are an independent contractor rather than your client's employee.
+An agreement by itself doesn't definitively prove that a worker qualifies as an independent contractor.
+But it'll help show the IRS and other agencies that both you and the hiring firm intended to create a client-independent contractor relationship, not an employer-employee relationship.

 But, of course, you'll have to make sure not to charge more than the market will bear—if other freelancers perform the same work for a much lower fee, you probably won't drum up much business.

-(For tips on coming up with the right price, see How Much Should You Charge for Your Service?)
+(For tips on coming up with the right price, read about how much you should charge for your services.)

-For tips on collecting what you're owed, see What to Do if a Client Won't Pay.
+(For tips on collecting what you're owed, read what to do if a client won't pay.)

 Yes, you must pay income tax on any income (minus business expenses) that you generate as an independent contractor.
-You do meet this obligation by making quarterly estimated payments.
-(For more information on estimated taxes, see Paying Estimated Taxes.)
+You meet this obligation by making quarterly estimated payments.

 Because you're self-employed, you must also pay a self-employment tax that covers Social Security and Medicare taxes.